jmardjuki/p0opy-bot/README.md

 2. On the Bot tab, turn on Privileged Gateway Intents - Server Members Intent, Message Content Intent.

-3. Invite bot to test server using OAuth2
+3. Invite bot to test server using OAuth2 -> URL Generator.

 4. Clone this repo in your local
 ```